kcrites/facerecognitionbrain/README.md

 This app detects a face in an image that you supply by URL.
-It keeps track of the number of times you submit an image and provides this to you.
+It keeps track of the number of times you submit an image and provides this to you in the UI.

 The app is secured by userid and password, and requires a quick registration process.
-Although the password are kept in a secure format unreadable to me or others, I recommend using a simple password just for this app.
+Although the passwords are kept in a secure format unreadable to me or others, I recommend using a simple password just for this app.

-The app is built using React.js, Express, and postgreSQL and is hosted on Heroku.
+The app is built using React.js, Express, postgreSQL and is hosted on Heroku.
+It utilizes the Clarifai API to perform facial recognition and then the app provides the outline.

+The URL for the app is: https://smart-brain-kc.herokuapp.com/

 Thanks for giving it a try!